Eulogies & Obituaries

 Have a glass of water as well as tissues handy.

 Many families also purchase an obituary in their local newspaper, such as the Brandon Sun.
-Your Funeral Director can assist you with this process and make all of the necessary arrangements with the Brandon Sun or any other newspaper in Manitoba or elsewhere in Canada.
+Your Funeral Director can assist you with this process and make all of the necessary arrangements with the Brandon Sun or any other newspaper in Manitoba or elsewhere.

 First, you will need to gather information from family and friends of the deceased about their childhood, education, career, hobbies and interests.
 As well, speak to your Funeral Director to receive any important information on the date, time and location of the funeral service, or other funeral related events.
 Using the template below will help make the process easier, and will ensure that you write a properly structured obituary, though there really are no set rules for writing an obituary, so feel free to be creative with how you would like it to be written.